 Mix together the flour, sugar (if you're making a sweet pie crust), and salt (photo 1).

-Toss in the fat and mix using a pastry blender until coarse, pea-sized crumbs appear (photo 2).
+Cut in the butter using a pastry blender, two forks, or your hands until coarse, pea-sized crumbs appear (photo 3).

 Step 3: Add the liquid